 Volunteers can play a huge role in enhancing both the visibility of LGBT people within a long term care residence and the quality of life of LGBT residents.
 We have seen this first hand at Northwood.
 Volunteer Coordinators should actively recruit candidates through LGBT organizations, affirming religious groups, and LGBT media.

-9. RECOMMENDATIONS
+9. Recommendations

 In 2009, Marguerite Blais, the Quebec minister responsible for seniors, announced that the province would spend half a million dollars over three years to improve the lives LGBT Elders, (see Appendix V for more details).
-If Nova Scotia is to be prepared for the pending onslaught of LGBT Elders in need of care and services, it must commit to a similar course of action.
+If Nova Scotia is to be prepared for the oncoming wave of LGBT Elders in need of care and services, it must commit to a similar course of action.

 However, it cannot rest with government alone.
-LGBT community organizations and the community itself must make it a priority to safeguard the health and well being of the generations who fought to win us our civil rights.
+LGBT community organizations and the community itself must make it a priority to safeguard the health and well-being of the generations who fought to win us our civil rights.
 It is with these thoughts in mind that we present the following recommendations: